rr1111/pipa-fedora-builder-43/README.md

 - [Pocketblue](https://github.com/pocketblue) ```pocketblue``` & ```sm8250``` COPR repos and packages for more up to date packages

-- Minimal Gnome Desktop with a few more packages installed by default, including:
+- Minimal Gnome Desktop or KDE Plasma with a few more packages installed by default, including:
 	- ```unzip``` for gnome extensions to work OOTB
 	- ```plymouth``` & ```plymouth-theme-spinner``` for fedora boot & shutdown animations
 	- ```fish``` for a better command line experience, default for ```user```